msoumik78/hireable-coder-java/README.md

-# Functionality : Lombok usage in standalone java class
+# Functionality : Lambdas in standalone java class
-Simple java standalone class which uses lombok to generate constructors, setters, getters, ToString, Log , builders etc..
+Simple java standalone class which demonstrates usage of lambdas and functional interfaces in java.

 # Technical details and Pre-requisites
 - Written using core java.
-- Uses Lombok

 # How to run locally